 What is offered?

-- Friday Playgroup: Kids of all ages can get the wiggles out at this parent-supervised group that will meet at City Park while the weather is wonderful and move indoors when it turns chilly.
+- Friday Playgroup: Kids of all ages with their caregivers can get the wiggles out at this parent-supervised group.
 A brief activity will be provided, along with time for free play.
-Space is limited indoors, so be sure to register.
-Playgroup will meet from 9:30 to 11 a.m. the first, second and third Fridays of the month from Sept.
-7 to Oct.
-19 at City Park, and from Nov.
-2 to Dec.
-21 at the Plymouth Youth Center; fee is $10/family.
+Space is limited, so be sure to register.
+Playgroup will meet from 9:30 to 11 a.m.
+Fridays through May 17 (except March 29 and April 19) at the Plymouth Youth Center; fee is $10 per family.

-- Child Swim Lessons: Children will learn to swim following the American Red Cross six comprehensive course levels.
-Children must be 50 inches tall for Level 1; participants in all other levels must have passed the previous level.
-Classes meet Saturday mornings (times vary by level) from Sept.
-29 to Dec.
-8 (except Oct.
-27; Nov.
-24; Dec.
-1); fee is $41 until Sept.
-14, then $51.
+- Child Swim Lessons: Our staff has decades of experience teaching children to swim, using the American Red Cross six comprehensive course levels.
+Children must be 50 inches tall for Level 1, and participants in all other levels must have passed the previous level.
+Classes meet Saturday mornings (times vary by level) from Jan.
+26 to March 16 at PHS; fee is $41 until Jan.
+11, then $51.

 View online descriptions of all of our current general, fitness, aquatic and youth & family courses.